-CREDIT REQUIREMENT 1 credit for complying with the recommendations given in the Code of detailing how the design and installation of the air-conditioning and ventilation systems and equipment meet with the requirements and recommendation contained in the Code of Practice - Prevention of Legionnaires Disease [1], or at least equal equivalent code.
+CREDIT REQUIREMENT 1 credit for complying with the recommendations given in the Code of conditioning and ventilation systems, and water systems.

+Practice - Prevention of Legionnaires Disease, in respect of airdetailing how the design and installation of the air-conditioning and ventilation systems and equipment meet with the requirements and recommendation contained in the Code of Practice - Prevention of Legionnaires Disease [1], or at least equal equivalent code.
 The report shall also detail how water supply, particularly hot water supply, and water use in features such as spas, fountains, etc., are designed and installed in compliance with the Code or Practice.